mmapplebeck/snake/README.md

 Once installed, `npm run start` will start the game up at `localhost:8081`.

+You may also `npm run build` and open the generated `dist/index.html` file in your browser to play.

 ### Future Ideas ###

 - Ability to win the game